waku-org/specs/standards/core/rln-contract.md

 ### What happens if I don't extend my membership during its grace period?

-The user who does not extend their membership during its grace period, assumes the risk of the membership being overwritten (and therefore _erased_) at any moment.
+The user who does not extend their membership during its grace period, assumes the risk of the membership being overwritten at any moment.
 We expect that most honest users would not want to take that risk and would either extend their memberships or withdraw their deposits during the grace period.

-TBD: should we make membership _erased_ immediately on deposit withdrawal?

 ### Can I send messages after my membership expires?